Back to: Big Bible Basics Course

 Table of Our Characterizations of Genesis 1

-Bible Verse | Bible Passage Text (NIV) | Comments | Approximate Timeframe | Our Categorization |
+Bible Verse | Bible Passage Text (NIV) | Brief Scientific Account | Approximate Timeframe | Our Categorization |

 ---|---|---|---|---|

-Genesis 1:1a | In the beginning God created the heavens | The Big Bang | 13.8 bya | SCIENCE (EVENT #1) |
+Genesis 1:1 | In the beginning God created the heavens and the earth. | The Big Bang | 13.8 bya | SCIENCE (EVENT #1) |

-Genesis 1:2a | Now the earth was without form and empty, | Accretion of dust and gas particles to form planetesimals and then the earth | 4.54 bya | SCIENCE (EVENT #3) |
+Genesis 1:2a | Now the earth was without form and empty, | Initial accretion of dust and gas particles to form planetesimals and then the earth | 4.54 bya | SCIENCE (EVENT #2) |

-Genesis 1:2b | darkness was over the surface of the deep, | Dark clouds cover a water covered planet | ~ 4.4 bya | SCIENCE (EVENT #4) |
+Genesis 1:2b | darkness was over the surface of the deep, | Dark clouds cover a water covered planet | ~ 4.4 bya | SCIENCE (EVENT #3) |

-Genesis 1:2c | and the Spirit of God was hovering over the waters. | This provides a point of view or frame of reference for the rest of Genesis 1 | CREATOR | |
+Genesis 1:2c | and the Spirit of God was hovering over the waters. | (This provides a point of view or frame of reference for the rest of Genesis 1) | CREATOR | |

-Genesis 1:3 | And God said, “Let there be light”, and there was light. | Cloud cover turns from opaque to translucent, probably after collision with Theia | ~ 4.4 bya | SCIENCE (EVENT #5) |
+Genesis 1:3 | And God said, “Let there be light”, and there was light. | Cloud cover turns from opaque to translucent, probably after collision with Theia | ~ 4.4 bya | SCIENCE (EVENT #4) |

 Genesis 1:4a | God saw that the light was good, | CREATOR | ||